How to Shape a Square Beard (And Why You Should)

 Small Faces

 A square-shaped beard can add depth to a small face.
-The width and length of a square beard can be improvised according to your need.
+The width and length of a square beard can be adjusted to suit your specific needs.

-For example, if you want to make your face look wider you can make your beards square from the jawline.
-If you want to add length make the square from your chin.
+For example, if you want to make your face look wider, you can square the beard off at the jawline.
+If you want to add length, build the square shape from your chin downward.

-How To Trim Square Beard to Maintain Shape?
+How To Trim a Square Beard to Maintain Shape

-If you are planning to get your square beard at home, it is mandatory to know how to trim your beard.
-Otherwise, it is better to get the first cut at the salon and maintain the square beard shape at home.
+If you are planning to shape your square beard at home, you need to know how to trim your beard properly before you pick up a single tool.
+Otherwise, get that first beard sculpt done at the barbershop and maintain the square beard shape at home from there.

 Here are the steps to achieve and maintain the square beard.